Simultaneous upper triangular forms for commuting operators in a finite von Neumann algebra: Preliminaries

 \subsection{S.O.T.-quasinilpotent operators}

 We let $\Mcal$ act on $L^2(\Mcal,\tau)$ via the standard representation, and the standard embedding of $\Mcal$ into $L^2(\Mcal,\tau)$ will be denoted $x\mapsto\xh$.

-The following is part of Theorem~8.1 of~\cite{HS09}, by Haagerup and Schultz: \begin{thmsubs} For any $T\in\Mcal$, $|T^n|^{1/n}$ converges as $n\to\infty$ in strong operator topology. \end{thmsubs} Recall that an operator $T\in B(\HEu)$ is said to be s.o.t.-quasinilpotent if $|T^n|^{1/n}$ converges in strong operator topology to $0$ as $n\to\infty$.
+The following is part of Theorem~8.1 of~\cite{HS09}, by Haagerup and Schultz: \begin{thmsubs} For any $T\in\Mcal$, $|T^n|^{1/n}$ converges as $n\to\infty$ in strong operator topology.
+Moreover, letting $A\ge0$ be the strong operator limit of the above sequence, for every $r>0$, the spectral projection $1_{[0,r]}(A)$ is equal to the Haagerup--Schultz projection $P(T,\overline{B_r(0)})$ of $T$ for the closed disk of radius $r$ centered at $0$. \end{thmsubs} Recall that an operator $T\in B(\HEu)$ is said to be s.o.t.-quasinilpotent if $|T^n|^{1/n}$ converges in strong operator topology to $0$ as $n\to\infty$.
 Haagerup and Schultz~\cite{HS09} prove that $T\in\Mcal$ is s.o.t.-quasinilpotent if and only if $\nu_T=\delta_0$.
 We will prove (and recall) some basic results about s.o.t.-quasinilpotent operators.

 \begin{lemmasubs} Suppose $A_n$ is a bounded sequence in $\Mcal$.
 Then the following are equivalent: \begin{enumerate}[(a)] \item $A_n$ converges in strong operator topology to $0$, \item $|A_n|$ converges in strong operator topology to $0$, \item for some $p>0$, we have $\lim_{n\to\infty}\tau(|A_n|^p)=0$, \item for every $p>0$, we have $\lim_{n\to\infty}\tau(|A_n|^p)=0$. \end{enumerate} \end{lemmasubs} \begin{proof} The equivalence \eqref{it:An}$\Leftrightarrow$\eqref{it:|An|} follows by considering the polar decompositions of the $A_n$.
 The implication \eqref{it:An}$\Rightarrow$\eqref{it:somet} follows because $\|A_n\oneh\|^2=\tau(|A_n|^2)$, so from~\eqref{it:An} we get $\lim_{n\to\infty}\tau(|A_n|^2)=0$.